Phragmites tubes and Mason Bee Cocoons–2025 season

 Also by putting out the tubes alone without releasing bees, you can in some areas attract the native pollinators to build their nests in the empty tubes anyway.
 That’s the way I first obtained mason bee cocoons.

 See below for details on ordering if you cannot pick them up at the farm.
-I can have these available at any time of year, and it is best to get them set out by March.
+I can have these available at any time of year, and it is best to get them set out by mid-March.

-For shipping in Canada, the price for 33 tubes=$20.00 Canadian
+For shipping in Canada, the price for 30 tubes=$22.00 Canadian

-For shipping in Canada, the price for 66 tubes=$40.00 Canadian
+For shipping in Canada, the price for 60 tubes=$44.00 Canadian

-For shipping in Canada, the price for 100 tubes=$60.00 Canadian
+For shipping in Canada, the price for 100 tubes=$70.00 Canadian

-For shipping in Canada, the price for 130 tubes=$80.00 Canadian
+For shipping in Canada, the price for 130 tubes=$90.00 Canadian

 =============================================